Axel Tuanzebe: Loans to Aston Villa

 On 25 January 2018, Tuanzebe joined Championship side Aston Villa on loan for the remainder of the season.
-However, due to suffering an injury he was only able to make five appearances before returning to Manchester United.
+However, due to injury problems and the form of preferred centre-backs James Chester and John Terry he was only able to make five appearances before returning to Manchester United.
 In August 2018, after going on United's pre-season tour to the United States, he joined Aston Villa on loan again for the 2018–19 season.
 On 27 May 2019, he played the full 90 minutes as Villa achieved promotion to the Premier League in the 2019 EFL Championship play-off final with a victory over Derby County in the final.

 2019–20 season

 In July 2019, Tuanzebe signed a new contract with Manchester United until June 2022, with an option for an additional year.
-He became the youngest player to captain United since Norman Whiteside in 1985, during an EFL Cup victory against Rochdale in September 2019.
+At 21 years old, he became the youngest player to captain United since Norman Whiteside in 1985, during an EFL Cup victory against Rochdale in September 2019.
+Throughout the first two months of the 2019–20, Tuanzebe established himself as a starting centre back for Manchester United and was due to start the North West Derby in October but suffered a hip injury in the warm up.
+He made his return in December's EFL Cup victory over Colchester United, but suffered a hamstring injury during the game ruling him out for the remainder of the season.

 2020–21 season

-On 20 October 2020, Tuanzebe started his first UEFA Champions League match in a 2–1 away win against Paris Saint-Germain.
+On 20 October 2020, Tuanzebe started his first game in 10 months, after suffering an ankle injury in pre-season.
+The game was his UEFA Champions League debut in which Manchester United won 2–1 away against Paris Saint-Germain.
+Tuanzebe received praise for his match performance, especially his defensive work against Kylian Mbappé and Neymar.
 He started his first league game of the season on 27 January 2021, in a 2–1 home defeat to eventual bottom-finishers Sheffield United.
+On 25 February, he scored what would have been his only goal for Manchester United in the UEFA Europa League against Real Sociedad.
+However, VAR ruled the goal put due to teammate Victor Lindelöf fouling an opponent during the corner.
+Tuanzebe played all remaining Europa League games up until and including the final and was a rotation option in the Premier League making 19 appearances in total.

 2021–22 season: Aston Villa & Napoli loans

-After a couple of displays for Manchester United in pre season friendlies, including a 4-2 away defeat at Queens Park Rangers, on 8 August 2021, Tuanzebe signed a new two-year contract with Manchester United, with the option of an extra year; that day, he also agreed to rejoin Aston Villa on loan for the 2021–22 season, his third loan spell with the club.
+After a couple of displays for Manchester United in pre season friendlies, including a 4–2 away defeat at Queens Park Rangers, on 8 August 2021, Tuanzebe signed a new two-year contract with Manchester United, with the option of an extra year; that day, he also agreed to rejoin Aston Villa on loan for the 2021–22 season, his third loan spell with the club.
 On 8 January 2022, Tuanzebe was recalled from his Aston Villa loan, and loaned to Serie A team Napoli.